shreyasvengurlekar/sample-product-website/README.md

     cd sample-product-website
     ```
 3.  **Open `index.html` in your browser:**
-    Simply open the [`index.html`](sample-product-website\index.html) file in your favorite web browser to view the website.
+    Simply open the `index.html` file from your local copy in your favorite web browser to view the website.

 ## Contributing